Away from Rome!: Background: Greater German and German national ideas

 Since the time of Counter-Reformation among the Habsburgs, Austria was almost exclusively Roman Catholic.
 The Protestants formed only a vanishing minority in the country.
-Only since Emperor Joseph II enacted the Patent of Tolerance in 1781, the exercise of religion was granted again to Reformed Christians and Lutherans.
-After the foundation of the German Reich in 1871 achieved the "Lesser German solution", that is the unification of Germany under the control of Prussia excluding Austria, many Austrians still remained devoted to "Greater German ideas".
-The German nationalists strived for a close political connection to the German Reich, and partially even aimed at complete dissolution of the monarchy of the Habsburgs and the annexation of the parts that were populated by the Germans to the German Reich.
-One of the leading advocates of thar political direction was Georg Ritter von Schönerer.
-In the program of Linz in 1882, the German Nationals established the slogan "not liberal, not clerical, but national" and opposed the Jews, as well as the political and societal influence of the Roman Catholic Church.
+Only after Emperor Joseph II enacted the Patent of Tolerance in 1781 was the exercise of religion once again granted to Reformed Christians and Lutherans.
+After the foundation of the German Reich in 1871 realized the "Lesser German solution,"—that is, the unification of Germany, excluding Austria, under the control of Prussia—many Austrians still remained devoted to "Greater German" ideas.
+German nationalists within Austria strived for a close political connection to the German Reich, and partially even aimed at complete dissolution of the monarchy of the Habsburgs and the annexation of the parts that were populated by the Germans to the German Reich.
+One of the leading advocates of this political tendency was Georg Ritter von Schönerer.
+In the program of Linz in 1882, the German Nationalists established the slogan "Not liberal, not clerical, but national" and opposed the Jews, as well as the political and societal influence of the Roman Catholic Church.